AffiliateWP/affiliatewp-affiliate-area-shortcodes/readme.txt

 * New: [affiliate_campaign_stats] shortcode to show just an affiliate's campaign stats.
 * New: [affiliate_username] shortcode to show an affiliate's username
 * New: [affiliate_id] shortcode to show an affiliate's ID
+* New: [affiliate_name] shortcode to show an affiliate's name as set by the "Display name" in their WordPress profile

 = 1.1 =
 * New: [affiliate_referrals status="paid"] and [affiliate_referrals status="unpaid"] shortcodes